Let’s skip the awkward first date and just give you some nitty gritty info about us. Here are:

 No commissioned sales, ever.
 We believe that a commission structure fundamentally changes the way a person sells.
 So at Here Comes The Guide, we’ve taken that issue off the table and all of our account representatives are paid a straight salary.
 This means we can put our highest priority on what is right for our venue and vendor clients, and what’s best for our web users, rather than on what pays our bills.

 We have Girl Power and lots of it.
 Our founder is a woman, and we’re an all-woman company.
 We didn’t set out to be, and it may not be this way forever, but we’d be lying if we didn’t say we delight in being a tight-knit group of strong-willed, outspoken women.

 We were the first local wedding resource.
 True story: Lynn Broadwell, our founder, literally invented the local wedding resource back in 1989 when she couldn’t find a wedding venue to suit her needs.
 She filled a hole in the market with that first edition of the Here Comes The Guide book and a genre was created.

 We pre-date the internet.
 Publishing our first book about Northern California wedding venues in 1989 means we are 26 years old this year!
 (I know, we look so young!) and it means that we existed BEFORE the internet.
 I’ll give you a moment to take that in.
-You can imagine how delighted we were when, in 1997, we launched the Here Comes The Guide website and were able to reach exponentially more brides than ever before.
+You can imagine how delighted we were when, in 1997, we launched the Here Comes The Guide website and were able to reach exponentially more brides and grooms than ever before.